 - Students will be able to communicate scientific and technical knowledge in food science to professional audiences using written, visual, and oral means.

-- Students will function effectively in the food and allied industries to solve practical, real world problems.
+- Students will function effectively in the food and allied industries to solve practical, real-world problems.

 Career and Internship Opportunities

-Today, food science represents one of the healthiest industries in the world, with the various food industries – from processing to sales – contributing close to $42.2 billion to our national economy.
+Today, food science represents one of the wealthiest industries in the world, with the various food industries – from processing to sales – contributing close to $42.2 billion to our national economy.
 Locally, more than 1,500 food-processing companies are located within a 90-mile radius of our Orange campus.
 Most of our students obtain work experience via internships and our job placement rate is close to 100%.
 Some of the companies graduates are employed by include, but are not limited to: